scottkmaxwell/papa/README.md

 "supervisor.".
 If you write your own simple process manager, just prefix it with "tweeter." or "facebooklet." or whatever your project is called.

-Then if you need to have multiple copies of something, put a number after a dot for each of those as well.
-For instance, if you are starting 3 waitress instances in circus, call them "circus.waitress.0", "circus.waitress.1", and "circus.waitress.2".
-That way you can query for all processes named "circus.*" to see all processes managed by circus, or query for "circus.waitress.*" to see all waitress processes managed by circus.
+If you need to have multiple copies of something, put a number after a dot for each of those as well.
+For instance, if you are starting 3 waitress instances in circus, call them `circus.waitress.0`, `circus.waitress.1`, and `circus.waitress.2`.
+That way you can query for all processes named `circus.*` to see all processes managed by circus, or query for `circus.waitress.*` to see all waitress processes managed by circus.